CEPR's action plan for Ukraine's wartime economy

 The war in Ukraine is starting to look like it might last a long time and that means putting the economy onto a war footing.
-For the first six months of fighting running the economy has been little more than crisis management, but if Ukraine is going to fight for another six months, or longer, it needs a plan.
+For the first six months of fighting, running the economy has been little more than crisis management, but if Ukraine is going to fight for another six months, or longer, it needs a plan.
 Simply printing money to pay soldiers’ salaries and buy more ammo is not going to work for much longer.

 A team of very distinguished economists from the Centre for Economic Policy Research (CEPR) that includes Kenneth Rogoff, the author of the much talked about “This time it’s different: Eight centuries of financial folly,” have released a paper outlining policy recommendations for putting Kyiv’s financial house in order to be able to pay for the defence of its country.
 That is not going to be easy.